 |Applying the Observer Design Pattern (presented April 21, 2006)|

-The Emerging Technologies for the Enterprise (ETE) Conference is an annual event sponsored by Chariot Solutions.
-It is a two-day event that features keynote speakers each day, an excellent matrix of talks by industry experts, and after-hours social events.
+The Emerging Technologies for the Enterprise (ETE) conference, an annual event sponsored by Chariot Solutions since 2006, is a two-day event that features keynote speakers each day, an excellent matrix of talks by industry experts, and after-hours social events.
 What separates this conference from all the others is that the focus is on programming languages and frameworks that are relatively new and getting everyone's attention.

-It has been my pleasure to have presented at the 2008, 2009, and 2010 ETE conferences and to be a member of the Steering Committee since ETE 2013.
+It has been my pleasure to have presented at the 2008, 2009, and 2010 ETE conferences and to be a member of the Steering Committee from ETE 2013 through ETE 2017.